Eruhitsuji/SFGPL/docs/en/Word.md

 |:-:|:-:|
 |I create a door.|te ga kan fa 'door'|
 |The apple is big.|me fa 'apple' so wan|

+### Unique word rules

+There is uniqueness with respect to the SFGPL's unique words: words with different meanings have different pronunciations.
+The syllable structure is one word and one syllable (CV or CVC).

 ## About the determiners